Cour Collaborative, LLC

 4. Select the Data Stream Type:

 Choose between a website or an app as the data stream type based on what you want to track.
-Decide which part of your garden you want to focus on.

 5. Provide the Required Details: